This topic describes how to register and manage an external Kubernetes cluster in the Container Service for Kubernetes (ACK) console.

 - Run the

-kubectl get all -n kube-systemcommand on the target cluster to query the agent status.The following command output is returned:
+kubectl get all -n kube-systemcommand on the external cluster to query the agent status.The following command output is returned:

-kubectl get nodecommand to view information about the nodes in cluster test-external-cluster1.
+kubectl get node command to query information about nodes in the cluster test-external-cluster1.
 You can use kubeconfig to connect to the registered cluster and deploy applications

 in the cluster.
 For more information, see Use kubectl to connect to a Kubernetes cluster.

 In the left-side navigation pane of the details page of the cluster, click Releases .
 On the Helm tab, you can use Helm to manage released applications.